-The Temporary Restraining Order (TRO) is a tool available to protect victims of domestic violence.
+The temporary restraining order (TRO) is a tool available to protect victims of domestic violence.
 A TRO can order the person restrained to move out of your house and not contact or go near you, your children, other relatives or others who live with you.
-A TRO can also make other orders, such as restraining a person from having a gun or directing the person to follow child custody and visitation orders and pay child support or spousal support.
+A TRO will also make other orders, such as restraining a person from having a gun or directing the person to follow child custody and visitation orders, and pay child support or spousal support.

 A TRO is temporary by nature and stays in effect until a hearing is held on a court date established at the time the TRO is granted.
 At that hearing, the protective order may be canceled or may become permanent for up to five years.

 A domestic violence restraining order is available to a person who has been abused by someone in a close relationship with that person, such as a spouse, ex-spouse, boyfriend/girlfriend, former boyfriend/girlfriend or a relative.
-Abuse can be verbal or written as well as physical.
+Abuse can be verbal or written as well as physical or financial.

 A finding by the court of domestic violence can have a serious impact on your custody orders and the outcome of your divorce.

-If you are involved in a divorce proceeding and have either been the victim of domestic violence or subjected to a restraining order you feel is unjust, contact the domestic violence attorneys at Rombro & Associates for assistance.
+If you are involved in a divorce proceeding and have either been the victim of domestic violence or subjected to a restraining order you feel is unjust, contact the domestic violence attorneys at Rombro & Manley LLP in Manhattan Beach, California, online or at 310-545-1900 for assistance.